benbalter/is-pennsylvania-avenue-closed/README.md

 ## Do I need to create an account to update the site's status?

 No.  The site doesn't require any account creation.

+## I just tried to update the site's status but nothing changed...

+It's possible that you did not geo-locate close enough to the area at issue.
+If you are not within 3 blocks of the White House, you won't be able to update the site's status.

 ## Can I check this on Twitter?